 To reach the small visitor centre you need to walk over the main railway line.
 There are WC’s here but there are no refreshments available, (apart from a small coffee machine) so if you want to spend a day here, it’s a good idea to bring a picnic and sit at one of the picnic tables near the beginning of the trails.
 There are plenty of places where you and maybe your family can enjoy the quiet surrounds of this lovely nature reserve.

-Although the day I went I didn’t see much in the way of wildlife (the joy of nature reserves, you never know what you’re going to see until you start walking!), I arrived at the visitor centre which is perched on the edge of a pool and was immediately shown a wonderful kingfisher just perching on a log .
+Although the day I went I didn’t see much in the way of wildlife (the joy of nature reserves, you never know what you’re going to see until you start walking!), I arrived at the visitor centre which is located on the edge of a pool and was immediately shown a wonderful kingfisher just perching on a log .
 So I sat for about 10 minutes at this reception hide just watching, before I then paid and carried on my way.

-The staff, as usual (at all the reserves I’ve visit), are extremely helpful and knowledgeable and only too happy to help.
+The staff, as usual (at all the reserves I’ve visited), are extremely helpful and knowledgeable and only too happy to help.
 And as with most nature reserves, there is a small fee for entry and you can find out more here from the RSPB Strumpshaw Fen website or at the bottom of this page.

-Strumpshaw Fen gives you a choice of three nature trails and all three can easily be walked in a leisurely few hours.
+Strumpshaw Fen RSPB nature reserve gives you a choice of three nature trails and all three can easily be walked in a leisurely few hours.
 On the way to these trails you’ll pass quite a few places where you could have a lovely picnic, as well as passing a dipping pond for children (you can ask at reception for more details on this).

-This is the shortest trail and is 0.7miles long but only open in the spring and summer months.
+This is the shortest trail and is 0.7 miles long but only open in the spring and summer months.
 I started off with this trail, a grassy walk through the meadows and up onto the banks of the River Yare.

 Lovely highland cattle with enormous horns were on one meadow (separated by a dyke!) and I wandered peacefully along, up to the banks of the River Yare, watching a few boats chugging along, and followed the well signed post to Fen Hide.